Understanding Legionella

 Your Legal Responsibilities

-If you manage a building with water systems, you have a legal duty to prevent Legionella growth under:
+Organisations that manage buildings with water systems have a legal duty to assess and control Legionella risk.

 • Health & Safety at Work Act 1974